 What are reparations?

 Although it is recognized that the destruction of Jewish lives during the Holocaust is impossible to repair, the governments of various countries which took part in the atrocities have set aside monies to compensate and help provide relief for the victims.
-“Reparations” is the general terms used to refer to the funds made available to survivors for compensation and restitution.
+“Reparations” is the general term used to refer to the funds made available to survivors for compensation and restitution.

 How can I access these funds?

 It can be overwhelming to sort through the list of various funds available to compensate and provide restitution for survivors, and to apply for them.
-Our expert staff at Alpert JFS can assist survivors with the application process and help with the emotional experience of having to document specific details in order to determine eligibility.
+Our expert staff at Alpert JFS can assist survivors with the application process, and help with the emotional experience of having to document specific details in order to determine eligibility.

 Who is eligible?

 There are many factors that contribute to a determination of who is eligible and, indeed, how the word “survivor” is defined.
 If you lived in or escaped from any of the countries that were under Nazi occupation or control, and you would like to find out if you might be eligible for reparations, we recommend that you contact us for further information.

 The Program receives financing from the Claims Conference (The Conference on Jewish Material Claims Against Germany) and also for the Emergency Assistance Program for Nazi Victims at the direction of the United States District Court supervising the lawsuit In Re: Holocaust Victim Assets Litigation (Swiss Banks)

 Social services for Jewish Nazi victims have been supported by a grant from the Conference on Jewish Material Claims Against Germany